15 Companies That Jeff Bezos Has Invested in

 In 2013, Bezos invested $60 million in Domo, a company that connects CEOs to their front-line employees with access to real-time data and insights and allows them to manage the business from their smartphones.
-You can buy stock in Domo for about $16 a share; unfortunately the valuation of the company dropped below its estimated $2.3 billion value to $511 million before its IPO.
+You can buy stock in Domo for about $35 a share; the valuation of the company dropped below its estimated $2.3 billion value to $511 million before its IPO.

 Breakthrough Energy Ventures